hilton/hilton.github.com/blog/_posts/2022-07-19-executive-training-remote.md

 1. GIF pronunciation
 2. 97 GIFs every manager should know
 3. Differences between memes and GIFs
+4. Benign violation theory of humour
-4. Creating your own GIFs
+5. Creating your own GIFs

 Advanced module: short-form video, from GIF to TikTok.